Willie West: Professional career

 In 1965, he started 12 games for the Jets at left cornerback, with six interceptions.
 He also returned 10 punts for 34 yards.
 The Miami Dolphins acquired West from the Jets in 1966 expansion draft.
 West became the Dolphins starting strong safety in 1966, the Dolphins inaugural season.
 He was one the Dolphins' starters for the first game in the team's history.
 He had a career-high eight interceptions.
 In the 1966 season, West led the Miami Dolphins in tackles (94), as well as interceptions.

 In an October 23, 1966 game against the Houston Oilers, he intercepted three George Blanda passes, including two in the fourth quarter, to help secure one of Miami's three 1966 victories.
 He was selected for the second time to play in the AFL All-Star Game.
 He was also named second-team All-AFL by UPI.

 West was only able to start five games in 1967, after suffering a shoulder separation in a preseason exhibition game.
 His last season came in 1968 with the Dolphins.
 West started nine games, playing both safety positions; with four interceptions.
 He also scored a touchdown in 1968 when teammate John Bramlett recovered a fumble against the Houston Oilers and lateralled the ball to West, who ran 20 yards for a touchdown.

 West retired in April 1969.
 He had 13 interceptions and 224 tackles over his three-year Dolphin career.
 At the time he retired, his 29 interceptions ranked in the top 10 in AFL history.

 Legacy and honors

 On November 2, 2007, he was inducted into University of Oregon Athletics Hall of Fame.

 Personal life

-After retiring in 1969, he worked as an assistant purchasing agent for a Miami department store.
+After retiring in 1969, West worked as an assistant purchasing agent for a Miami department store.